 We’ve done a lot to set us apart from other freelancing platforms out there.
 A striking difference we have with the others is our global community.
 Others’ userbases are usually concentrated in a particular country or region.
 Having users from around the world offers more opportunities for our members.
 Also, as mentioned earlier, we have localized portals translated into native languages.
 We offer support in different languages too, and we accept multiple currencies from around the world.

-Fundamentally, Freelancer.com is true technology business, which means we are always the first to support new and emerging technologies, such as instant messaging and recently video chat.
+Fundamentally, Freelancer.com is a true technology business, which means we are always the first to support new and emerging technologies, such as instant messaging and recently video chat.
 These products greatly enhance the ability of our users to work and communicate and make a huge difference in their day-to-day lives.

 Q11.Where do you see Freelancer in five years?